florian-sander/bwp-minify/readme.txt

 == Description ==

+Support for this plugin has been moved to [the BWP Community](http://betterwp.net/community/)!

 Allows you to minify your CSS and JS files for faster page loading for visitors.
 This plugin uses the PHP library [Minify](http://code.google.com/p/minify/) and relies on WordPress's enqueueing system rather than the output buffer (will not break your website in most cases).
 This plugin is very customizable and easy to use.

 **Some Features**